justAnotherDev/AutoEncodingObject/README.md

 ## Why?

-NSKeyedArchiver is AWESOME and I am using it in most of my projects now.
+NSKeyedArchiver is [AWESOME](http://nshipster.com/nscoding/ "NSHipster Article on NSCoding/NSKeyedArchiver") and I am using it in most of my projects now.
 I find it especially useful for sharing custom objects between different targets (Today extension, Watch, iOS apps).
-The amount of boilerplate code around NSCoding compliance is scary and it is really easy too add a property to the class later and forget to encode/decode it.
+The amount of boilerplate code around NSCoding compliance is scary however.
+Also it is really easy too later add a property to the class but then forget to encode/decode it.

+<b>AutoEncodingObject</b> solves this problem and makes creating serializable classes a breeze.
+Other solutions, like [Mantle](https://github.com/github/Mantle "Mantle"), exist to solve this problem, however I find them to be overkill for what I needed.

 ### Current Way